-The benefits of TSMC's 7nm node means AMD can build cheaper, faster, and denser chips with more cores, and all within a relatively low power consumption envelope.
+The benefits of TSMC's 7nm node mean AMD can build cheaper, faster, and denser chips with more cores, and all within a relatively low power consumption envelope.
 That lends the designs a comfortable lead, provided they're combined with a decent design.

-Regardless of whether or not AMD can lay claim to developing the 7nm node to wrest the lead from Intel, the company had the foresight to contract with TSMC to gain access to a superior process node technology.
+Regardless of whether AMD can lay claim to developing the 7nm node to wrest the lead from Intel, the company had the foresight to contract with TSMC to gain access to a superior process node technology.
 That bedrock advantage gives AMD a wonderful silicon canvas to paint its microarchitectures on, a combination that Intel is finding impossible to beat with its 14nm chips.

-AMD vs Intel CPU Architecture
+Intel vs AMD CPU Architecture

 When comparing AMD vs Intel CPUs, we must consider that two design decisions have a big impact on performance, scalability, and performance-per-dollar: Interconnects and microarchitecture.

 AMD's Infinity Fabric allows the company to tie together multiple dies into one cohesive processor.
 Think of this as numerous pieces of a puzzle that come together to form one larger picture.
-The approach allows the company to use many small dies instead of one large die, which improves yields and reduces cost.
+The approach allows the company to use many small dies instead of one large die, and this technique improves yields and reduces cost.
 It also grants a level of scalability that Intel might not be able to match with its new mesh interconnect inside its HEDT chips, and it undoubtedly takes the lead over Intel's aging ring bus in its desktop processors.